KendrickPC/vagrantMarch2018/README.md

 ## Installation
 There are some dependancies and a few instructions on how to run the application.
-Seperate instructions are provided to get GConnect working also.
+Seperate instructions are provided to get GConnect working.

 ## Dependencies
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)